Indonesia: Raja Ampat + Bali - March 2012

 Then under the sea, where we will make bubbles with the fish in water at 29 ° C.

 That's right!
 When I travel to Indonesia, I now metamorphose into a princess.
-Remember that time I had a boat all to myself, the Pascha, in Komodo ?
-Once again, for this trip to Raja Ampat, I've had a huge stroke of luck...
+Do you remember the time I had a boat all to myself, the Pascha, in Komodo ?
+Again, for this stay in Raja Ampat, I had a huge stroke of luck...

-I booked a bungalow at Kri Eco Resort, to extend the stay after the cruise.
-And it's on the Black Mantabetween two dives, that I learn the good news: the Kri Eco is under maintenance, I'm going to be "upgraded", free of charge, to a much more stylish one.
-Sorido Bay Resort neighbor, who has the same owner.
+I had booked a bungalow at the Kri Eco Resortto extend the stay after the cruise.
+And it is on the Black MantaBetween two dives, I learn the good news: the Kri Eco is under maintenance, I will be upgraded, free of charge, to the much more elegant Sorido Bay Resort neighbor, who has the same owner.

 A princess, I tell you! ☺️ But I'll tell you more about that in a future post...